 The step-by-step instructions tell you how to add captions to LinkedIn videos, but it doesn’t explain where to source the SRT file from or how to ensure that your LinkedIn captions are accurate.
 That’s where professional transcription services come into play to help caption a LinkedIn video.
 Companies like Verbit deliver accurate transcripts for LinkedIn videos that professionals can trust.

-Verbit’s captions reach the 99% accuracy level needed to meet Americans with Disabilities Act (ADA) guidelines to make sure those who rely on the captions are provided with equity.
+Verbit’s captions target 99% accuracy to support Americans with Disabilities Act (ADA) guidelines to make sure those who rely on the captions are provided with equity.
 Verbit achieves this benchmark by using AI technology to produce the captions initially.
 Then, Verbit’s system assigns professional humans to edit the AI’s captioning work to ensure it’s accurate and synchronized to the video.

 Here are some essential terms that relate to LinkedIn video captions that you might want to consider or understand when using the platform: